Illinois Police Arrest Queen Elsa And Blame Her For Freezing Cold Polar Vortex

 “In the beautiful Midwest, windchill temperatures are reaching minus 60 degrees, the coldest ever recorded.
 In coming days, expected to get even colder.
 People can’t last outside even for minutes.
 What the hell is going on with Global Warming?
 Please come back fast, we need you!”
 Trump tweeted.

 It isn’t global warming, but rather climate change, experts say.
-Jennifer Francis, a senior scientist at the Woods Hole Research Center, told The New York Times that polar freezes such as the current one are becoming more common.
+Jennifer Francis, a senior scientist at the Woods Hole Research Center, told the New York Times that polar freezes such as the current one are becoming more common.
 Judah Cohen, a climatologist with the Atmospheric and Environmental Research, said that because the polar vortexes are becoming more common, they are “more intense.”

 The National Oceanic Atmospheric Administration explained that global warming captures the concept of the Earth’s rising surface temperature.
-Climate change includes warming and the side effects of warming such as melting glaciers, extensive droughts and extreme weather situations.
+Climate change includes warming and the side effects of warming such as melting glaciers, extensive droughts, and extreme weather situations.

 “Global warming is one symptom of the much larger problem of human-caused climate change,” NOAA stated.